Dr Johanna Hӓllsten

-Johanna Hällsten is a Lecturer in Fine Art, contributing extensively to teaching on the BA(Hons) Fine Art course, MA Art & Public Sphere, MA Art & Design and the PhD programme.
+Dr Johanna Hällsten is a Lecturer in Fine Art, contributing extensively to teaching on the BA(Hons) Fine Art course and the PhD programme.
 Johanna originally studied printmaking at Grafikskolan i Stockholm, Sweden before moving to the UK and completing a PhD at Staffordshire University in 2004, expanding the understanding of the uncanny experience in contemporary installation art.
 The PhD was part practice, part philosophy, and her practice continues to traverse these fields.

 Johanna’s current practice/research is situated within, and tests, the boundaries between environmental aesthetics, soundscape studies, music and philosophies concerning translation, space, duration and movement.
 She is interested in the perpetual cycle of translation between words and speech, speech and the visual, visual and auditory, auditory and words and so on: where interpretation systems are being unraveled and reassembled again.
 It is interdisciplinary in nature and she often works collaboratively.

-Johanna’s recent practice has focused on relationships between sound, movement, composition and place/space.
+Johanna’s recent practice has focused on relationships between sound, movement, composition and the cultural aspects of place.
 The voice has taken a primary role in these new works; where performativity and the translation of existing compositions/systems alter the sonic landscape.
-Together with this investigations into how movement and sound create space(s), and how these spaces in turn create social encounters within the human and animal world, have been a main focus for some time, and continue to stimulate intersections between architecture, rural and urban environments and location-responsive works.
+Together with this investigations into how movement and sound create space(s), and how these spaces in turn create social encounters within the human and animal world, have been a main focus for some time, and continue to stimulate intersections between architecture, rural and urban environments and responsive works.

 Recent projects include:

-Dr. Robert Ward: The Hunting of the Duckrabbit: In Pursuit of a Aesthetics of Knowledge
+- Dr. Robert Ward: The Hunting of the Duckrabbit: In Pursuit of an Aesthetics of Knowledge